Keyboard shortcuts

 General architecture

-• the sending and receiving of messages.
+• Sending and receiving of messages

-• automatic replication of the World from the server to the client
+• Automatic replication of the World from the server to the client

-• handling the inputs from the user.
+• Handling the inputs from the user

 Example code organization